nots1dd/inLimbo/README.md

 *DISCLAIMER*: This is not an original logo nor was it commisioned by me

-It is an artwork made for the band Radiohead and displayed at the **THIS IS WHAT YOU GET** exhibition.
-I got it from [here](https://www.ashmolean.org/exhibition/this-is-what-you-get-stanley-donwood-radiohead-thom-yorke)
+It is a basic stock image found online.
+I got it from [here](https://unsplash.com/photos/black-and-white-decor-FrQKfzoTgsw)

 **TOML PARSER**: